 Sharon M. Howell, CSJ, serves as the Archbishop Harry Flynn Endowed Chair in Catholic identity, director of the Myser Initiative, and director of the Center for Spirituality and Social Justice.

-Amy K. Hamlin, PhD, associate professor of art history, serves as the Alberta Huber, CSJ Endowed Chair in the Liberal Arts and director of the Evaleen Neufeld Initiative in the Liberal Arts.
+Pa Der Vang, PhD, associate professor of social work, serves as the Alberta Huber, CSJ Endowed Chair in the Liberal Arts and director of the Evaleen Neufeld Initiative in the Liberal Arts.